-Several book chapters that move more deeply through theoretical explorations of both Avery Green and the Jane Approach, are forthcoming (due to be published in 2018) in Architectural Materialisms (Edinburgh Press), and an Immediations anthology (Open Humanities Press).
+Several book chapters that move more deeply through theoretical explorations of both Avery Green and the Jane Approach, are in: Architectural Materialisms: Nonhuman Creativity, Maria Voygiatski (ed), Edinburgh Press(2018), and a forthcoming Immediations anthology (Open Humanities Press).

 THE JANE APPROACH: Goodall, Jacobs, Bennett

 Jane van Lawick-Goodall’s book, In the Shadow of Man, was published in 1971.
 It is an account of the development of the Gombe Stream Research Centre in Tanzania, established in 1965 by Goodall, dedicated to researching chimpanzees.